5 Ways to Keep Your Indoor Cat Happy

 There's only so much you can do to mimic the wild.
 Sometimes, your cat just needs the real thing.
 This doesn't mean you should let your cat roam free unsupervised, but there are many options to dispense a taste of outside.

 One such option is to literally provide your kitty with pieces of the outdoors.
 Bring in logs, pinecones, branches, grass, rocks, pans of dirt, and allow Calico to interact with them.
-If you're not big on the whole "let's bring dirty things into my house" idea, you can buy products such as cat grass, cat nip, and log.
+If you're not big on the whole "let's bring dirty things into my house" idea, you can buy products such as cat grass, catnip, and logs.

 If you're feeling brave, you can try walking your cat on a leash.
 Don't expect them to take to it right away!
 It takes a lot of patience and training.
 In addition, don't expect to lead your cat like a dog.
 They're much more likely to just tolerate the leash as you trail behind them.
 If you're going to go this route, keep in mind that leash training works best with younger animals and that you need to research training techniques before diving into a disaster.